-5 Experimental Results
+5. Experimental results

-The cooperative solutions to exploration tasks strategy are checked for multiple scenarios: even distribution of tasks across multiple agents, average solution exploration time at the agent level, average solution exploration time at a system level, even budget distribution, uneven budget distribution, even speed allocation, variation in agents' speeds, highly-dependent system, and less-dependent system.
+The cooperative solutions to exploration tasks strategy are checked for multiple scenarios: even distribution of tasks across multiple agents, average solution exploration time at the agent level, average solution exploration time at a system level, even budget distribution, uneven budget distribution, even speed allocation, variation in agents' speeds, highly dependent system, and less-dependent system.

 We generate a random maze with a random target location defined during each experiment.
-Maze sizes are varied.
-Solution exploration is performed on a maximum 400×400 maze size by multiple agents in parallel.
+Maze sizes are varying.
+Solution exploration is performed on a maximum $400 \times 400$ maze size by multiple agents in parallel.
 The designed model is capable of handling the task dependencies to simulate real-time scenarios.
-We have tested the same by using standard G{40} (Figure 1] and G{18} (Figure 2) dependency program graph.
-An agent a_i first explores the task on its own and may take help from the oracle by utilizing the allocated query budget in case of failure.
-Query budget utilization is tested by providing the shared budget among the agents.
-During the experiments, available tasks as per G{40} and G{18} were distributed among 5 different cooperative agents.
+We have tested the same by using standard $G{40}$ (Figure 1) and $G{18}$ (Figure 2) dependency program graphs.
+An agent $a_i$ first explores the task on its own and may take help from the oracle by utilising the allocated query budget in the case of failure.
+Query budget utilisation is tested by providing the shared budget among the agents.
+During the experiments, available tasks as per $G{40}$ and $G{18}$ were distributed among 5 different cooperative agents.
 The tasks were split into multiple sets for the assignment.
-In all results shown, exploration and waiting time unit for time is the second.
+In all the results shown, exploration and waiting time unit for time is seconds.